No Products in the Cart

 Nutrition for Immunity

 The best gift you can ever give to your child is a healthy body and strong immunity to fight infections.
 Life is more difficult nowadays.
 From the past two decades, our lifestyle, especially food habits, have evolved.
 This change, not necessarily all good, has mainly affected kids as they are the ones latching on to the trend of packaged comfort foods.
 Ill health is the biggest hurdle in a child’s life journey.
 From food, climate, eating habits, and lifestyle, to almost everything is constantly changing (not all for good as it seems).
-In this evolving scenario, immunity plays a major role and your responsibility as a parent to provide the best child immunity food increases.
+In this evolving scenario, immunity plays a major role and your responsibility as a parent to provide the foods for immunity boosting increases.

 Immune system is a complex network of cells, that not only protects your body from harmful disease causing viruses and bacteria but also aids in tissue repair and wound healing.
 In the context of corona pandemic, we can only rely on our immunity to safeguard us from the nerve-wrecking battlefield.
 While, to some extent, our immune system depends on genetics, it is also majorly influenced by our everyday choices- food and lifestyle.